malfunkt/arpfox/README.md

 ```

 You can also grab the latest release from our [releases
-page](https://github.com/malfunkt/arpfox/releases) and install it manually into
+page](https://github.com/malfunkt/arpfox/releases) and install it on a
-another location.
+different location.

 ## Build it yourself

-In order to build `arpfox` you'll need Go, a C compiler and libpcap's
+In order to build `arpfox` from source you'll need Go, a C compiler and
-development files:
+libpcap's development files:

 ```
 # Fedora